 We will have considerable discretion in the application of the net proceeds from our initial public offering, our private placement and our recently completed public offering.
 We intend to use the majority of the net proceeds from our initial public offering, our private placement and our recently completed public offering to conduct a Phase 3 clinical trial for Twirla, obtain marketing approval and begin preparations for the U.S. commercial launch of Twirla, continue the equipment qualification and validation related to the expansion of Corium's manufacturing capabilities, develop our product pipeline, and for working capital and other general corporate purposes, which may include funding for the hiring of additional personnel, validation of capital equipment and the costs of operating as a public company.
 As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the balance of the net proceeds from our initial public offering, our private placement and our recently completed public offering.
-We may use the net proceeds for purposes that do not yield a significant return or any return at all for our stockholders.
-In addition, pending their use, we may invest the net proceeds from our initial public offering, our private placement and our recently completed public offering in a manner that does not produce income or that loses value.
+We may use the net proceeds from our initial public offering, our private placement and our recently completed public offering, we may invest the net proceeds from our initial public offering, our private placement and our recently completed public offering in a manner that does not produce income or that loses value.